-Peckinpah, Penn, Aldrich and others may have been as formally innovative as Leone, perhaps more so in Peckinpah and Penn's case, but they were also interested in questioning the myths rather than hyperbolizing them.
-The brilliantly edited opening scene in Pat Garrett and Billy The Kid, and the equally well edited sequence of the Wichita massacre in Little Big Man, show Peckinpah and Penn finding a form to reflect what they would see as harsh realities.
+Peckinpah, Penn, Aldrich and others were as formally innovative as Leone, perhaps more so in Peckinpah and Penn's case, but they were also interested in questioning the myths rather than hyperbolizing them.
+The brilliantly edited opening scene in Pat Garrett and Billy The Kid, and the equally well-edited sequence of the Wichita massacre in Little Big Man, show Peckinpah and Penn finding a form to reflect what they would see as harsh realities.
 In the scene in Pat Garrett... we have cross-cutting between a hen being blown away in 1881 to Pat Garrett's demise many years later as he gets shot while riding in a carriage.
 It is as though Peckinpah wants the audience to see that realities were harsh in 1881 as the west was still wild, but it was equally harsh if a lot less wild in the early years of the twentieth century where, for all Pat Garrett's compromises, he can be removed as a man out of his time.
-The difference between Pat and Billy is that while times may be changing in 1881, Billy refuses to.
+The difference between Pat and Billy is that while times may be changing in 1881, Billy refuses to move with them.
 Times are again changing years later but Pat has already compromised, and his death lacks the heroism of Billy's demise at the hand of his old friend Garrett.
-Peckinpah is interested in muddy, psychological reality, where the self is constantly endangered by its own compromises as readily as outside forces.
+Peckinpah is interested in muddy, psychological reality, where the self is constantly endangered by its own bad faith as readily as outside forces.
 The best one can do, the least false consciousness one can possess, is to accept that the world is a cruel environment in which illusion and delusion threaten if one assumes a cosiness not actually present.
 (It's a theme also available in Robert Altman's brilliantly idiosyncratic take on the west, McCabe and Mrs Miller.)
-If Pat Garrett opens with the casual blasting away of hens; at the beginning of The Wild Bunchants crawl all over a scorpion: both undeniably obvious metaphors for Peckinpah-esque cruel realities but also, filmically, brilliantly realised.
+If Pat Garrett... opens with the casual blasting away of hens; at the beginning of The Wild Bunch ants crawl all over a scorpion.
+Both are undeniably obvious metaphors for Peckinpah-esque cruel realities but also, filmically, brilliantly realised.

-Where Wayne's face often suggested a droll acceptance of this fact in the face of others who benefitted from the law of the gun whilst being too squeamish to do the killings themselves, or even acknowledge the fact, Eastwood's face went that bit further.
+Where Wayne's visage often suggested a droll acceptance of this fact in the face of others who benefitted from the law of the gun whilst being too squeamish to do the killings themselves, or even acknowledge the fact, Eastwood's face went that bit further.
 His famously sadistic wince often hinted at the pleasurable high of taking out another man.
-While in Shane the eponymous figure kills with an air of reluctant necessity, and in High Noon Gary Cooper does exactly what a man had gotta do as sheriff of a small town, Eastwood's quiet enthusiasm for the task gave an amoral edge to his work that made him less a representative of general values (as Wayne often was), than a man who likes a challenge.
+While in Shane the eponymous figure kills with an air of reluctant necessity, and in High Noon Gary Cooper does exactly what a man has gotta do as sheriff of a small town, Eastwood's quiet enthusiasm for the task would give an amoral edge to his work that made him not so much a representative of general values (as Wayne often was); more a man who always liked a challenge.

 Eastwood consequently and yet paradoxically has become a traditional western hero, but this is because our expectations of the west now incorporate a much harsher and morally ambiguous genre than when Bazin was writing about the western.
 Eastwood may even be the last great, western star, suggesting also that the western is itself a star very much on the wane.
 Sixty years ago the badge of the sheriff was one of the iconic images in cinema; now it seems to have gone the way of Gary Cooper's at the end of High Noon: thrown away and left in the dust.
 It is still a reverent genre, but perhaps some will be offering the burial rites over it that we have seen so often reserved for various characters in the films.